Brent

 The report can be downloaded here (pdf format)

-The following submitted square visit records in May 2023: John & Sylvia Caddick, Julia & Michael Cady, Nicky Cozens, Phil Dean, Mike Goss, Reg & Kath Hambly, Sylvia & Pete Hamilton, Paul Heatley, Mo Holder, Gill Honey, Kerry Honnor, Steve Hopper, Leonard Hurrell, Mike Ingram, Dave MacDiarmid, Andy & Chris Morgan, Richard Oram, Gaynor & Adrian Platt and Peter Reay.
-Casual records were also received from Lesley Austin and John Day.
+The following submitted square visit records in 2024: Jo Brooks, John & Sylvia Caddick, Julia & Michael Cady, Nicky Cozens, John Day, Phil Dean, Mike Goss, Reg & Kath Hambly, Sylvia & Pete Hamilton, Paul Heatley, Kerry Honnor, Steve Hopper, Leonard Hurrell, Mike Ingram, Dave MacDiarmid, Andy & Chris Morgan, Richard Oram, Dave Pakes, Gaynor & Adrian Platt and Peter Reay.
+Casual records were also received from Laurette Guest, Lesley Austin, John Luscombe, Dave Scott, John Widdicombe and Mike Wilson.
 Thanks to all.

 The Birds of South Brent Parish